 My formal training in theology took place at Yale University, first in the Divinity School and then in the graduate Department of Religious Studies.
 It was while at Yale that I was first exposed to the thought of Karl Barth, the great Swiss Protestant theologian who articulated a powerful vision of all reality centered on God’s gracious action in Jesus Christ.
 I would eventually write a dissertation on Barth, later published as Karl Barth on the Christian Life: The Practical Knowledge of God (Peter Lang, 2001).
 A subsequent study was titled Karl Barth: Theologian of Christian Witness (Westminster John Knox Press, 2004).

 My particular theological passion lies in the area of ecclesiology, the Christian doctrine that addresses the nature and mission of the church.
-One expression of that concern is my work with Pro Ecclesia: A Journal of Catholic and Evangelical Theology, a theological and ecumenical journal for which I have served as editor since 1998.
+One expression of that concern is my work with Pro Ecclesia: A Journal of Catholic and Evangelical Theology, a theological and ecumenical journal for which I served as editor from 2008 to 2018.
 During my time at Wycliffe I have continued to pursue my interest in ecclesiology, but have also discovered that seriousness about the church requires a direct and sustained engagement with Holy Scripture.
 In 2010 I published Revelation, a volume in the Brazos theological commentary series.
-Currently I am working on a book called The Vine, a work that seeks to understand the church better through attentive listening to the gospel of John.
+Currently I am working on a book titled Temple, Sacrifice, and the Church: a Johannine Ecclesiology, in which I seek to understand the church better through attentive listening to the Fourth Gospel.